- What Is Color Temperature?

 3. Using Color Temperature as a Guide for Managing Light Exposure

-If you’re not inclined to overhaul your lighting installations, color temperature can still serve as a good guide for managing your light exposure throughout the day.
+Even if you’re not inclined to overhaul your lighting installations or buy new products, color temperature can still serve as a good guide for managing your light exposure throughout the day.
 Modulating the influence of light on your sleeping patterns can be as simple as moving to spaces with more appropriate color temperatures as needed.

 If you’re feeling sluggish and need a subtle boost, for example, you could relocate to a section of your workspace with brighter, more bluish lighting.
 Conversely, if you’re winding down for the day, you could turn off brighter light sources in your vicinity or switch over to a softer, warmer light.